daltonoswald/playback/README.md

 A web app using Spotify API

-This will be a simple app that uses Spotify API to retrieve stats and slightly modify playback.
+This will be a simple app that uses Spotify API to retrieve stats, search the catalog, and control playback.